Add Zest to Your Health with Limes!

 The vitamin C and other antioxidants provided by limes may help support your immune system.
 Vitamin C is needed by the all the tissues of your body for growth and repair, and it’s involved in many other important functions, including helping to protect cells from free radicals.5

-Limes and Weight Loss
+Limes and Weight Management

 The citric acid in limes may help kick up your metabolism so you burn more calories, and if you get your lime nutrition by drinking lime water, that’s even better!2